phaitonican/nix-armbian-orange-pi5x/README.md

-# NixOS build for Orangepi 5B
+# Flake to build an Armbian Image with Nix Package Manager (Hyprland and other user stuff)

 ## Overview

-Build the installer image which is ready to flash to SDCard to boot.
-The final image contains also the `u-boot-rockchip.bin` flashed.

-To build the image, try `nix build`, to flash to sdcard, try `nix run . -- /dev/mmcblk1`
+(Needs Aarch64 with Nix to build, didn't test on x86_64 yet)

+To build the Image, use `nix build`.
+Flash the output .img.zstd file in the results folder to an SD-Card (see below).
+Boot the OrangePI 5x from that SD-Card.
+Copy the image onto SD-Card installation, and use the same process to flash it onto the eMMC drive (using LSBLK to identify).

 ## Spec